ZCai25/glm-fastapi-app/README.md

 ## Notes

-- Update configuration files (`docker/Dockerfile`, `kubernetes/deployment.yml`) based on your model and requirements.
+- Update configuration files (`Dockerfile`, `kubernetes/deployment.yml`) based on your model and requirements.
 - Adjust GitLab CI/CD settings and environment variables in the GitLab project.